-Indicator Question ВРТ 1 Do you have a geospatial mapping of the farm and surrounding areas that outlines the delineation and/or location of: - Farm boundary - Utilised agricultural area (UAA) - Non-utilised agricultural area (NUAA) - Semi-natural habitat areas (e.g. bufferzones around aquatic ecosystems, hedges, tree lines, biotope corridors, wetlands, waterbodies, fallow land, reforested areas, etc.) - Production plots - Protected areas on or adjacent to the farm No What is the total farm area (FA) (in ha)?
+Indicator Question ВРТ 1 Do you have a geospatial mapping of the farm and surrounding areas that outlines the delineation and/or loca- tion of: - Farm boundary - Utilised agricultural area (UAA) - Non-utilised agricultural area (NUAA) - Semi-natural habitat areas (e.g. buffer zones around aquatic ecosystems, hedges, tree lines, biotope corridors, wetlands, waterbodies, fallow land, reforested areas, etc.) - Production plots - Protected areas on or adjacent to the farm No What is the total farm area (FA) (in ha)?
 General description of the farm What is the total utilised agricultural area (UAA) of the farm (ha)?
 Can be calculated from tenant and owned farm area 2 Which area is covered by temporary SNH (ha)? section A2 Which area is covered by permanent SNH (ha)? sections A 1,3,4,5 What is the share of SNH compared to total farm area (%)?
 Can be calculated from values included in the BPT 3 A Biodiversity Action Plan has been elaborated for the farm?
 BPT aims to develop a Biodiversity Action Plan If a Biodiversity Action Plan has been elaborated, specify the degree of its implementation on the farm (% of implemented measures that were agreed in the BAP) No

-4 How much of the total required forage for your livestock can be produced on farm? section B7 5 What is the average livestock density (LU/ha/year) of your main fodder area? section B7 What is the share of soy-based feed concentrate (%)?
+4 How much of the total required forage for your livestock can be produced on farm? section B7 5 What is the average livestock density (LU/ha/year) of your main fodder area? section B7 What is the share of soy based feed concentrate (%)?
 No 6 Which share of your animal feed that is based on soy is certified to be deforestation free (e.g. Round Table on Responsible Soy certification)?
 No Which share of your animal feed that is based on soy originates from a manufacturer based in an EU country where there is a transparent commitment to sustainable production (e.g. Donau Soja)?
 No Do you have any water bodies on your farm? section A3 What is the share of water courses that have no buffer zone in comparison to total shore line?
 No 7 What is the share of water courses that have a buffer zone width between 1-4 meters in comparison to total shore line?
 No What is the share of water courses that have a buffer zone width between 5-9 meters in comparison to total shore line?
 No What is the share of water courses that have a buffer zone width of >=10 meters in comparison to total shore line?
-No 8 Do you apply pesticides on any SNH areas at the farm? section A Manage- ment 3 Do you apply fertilizers on any SNH areas other than permanent grassland under extensive management, agroforestry systems, silvopastoral systems (located on UAA or other farm areas)? section A Manage- ment 9 Are the SNH areas on your farm in some way connected so that they build a network of biological corridors? section B quality SNH
+No 6 continu A Managa 8 Do you apply pesticides on any SNH areas at the farm? ment 8 Do you apply pesticides on any SNH areas at the farm?
+Do you apply fertilizers on any SNH areas other than permanent grassland under extensive management, agro- forestry systems, silvopastoral systems (located on UAA or other farm areas)? section A Manage- ment section A Manage- ment